adeyomilawal/zombie-port-killer/CONTRIBUTING.md

 ### PR Review Process

-- Maintainers will review your PR within 3-5 days
+- We'll review your PR as soon as we can (usually within a few days)
-- Address any requested changes
+- If we ask for changes, it's just to make sure everything works well
-- Once approved, a maintainer will merge your PR
+- Once it looks good, we'll merge it
-- Your contribution will be credited in the changelog
+- You'll be credited in the changelog - you earned it!

 ---